 - If you have any questions about a cowboy tintype be sure to ask the seller before you bid or buy.
 Look for the "Ask a question" link in the "Questions and answers about this item" area to ask your questions.

-Many people have successfully and happily purchased all kinds of items on eBay.
-It has become a terrific place for buyers and sellers from all areas of the country and the world to sell and buy items like cowboy tintypes that they wouldn't otherwise have access to.
+Many people have successfully and happily purchased all kinds of items on eBay and Etsy.
+They have both become terrific places for buyers and sellers from all areas of the country and the world to sell and buy items like cowboy tintypes that they wouldn't otherwise have access to.
 As with any transaction on or offline, though, make sure you thoroughly research the item you're interested in as well as the seller offering it for sale.

 About That Famous Wild Bunch Tintype Photo